Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Introduction

 In the following section, we introduce the fault volume model, stress loading, and initial conditions used in our study.
 We then outline the methodology for event detection, distinguishing between fast and slow ruptures, and describe our approach for constructing the synthetic earthquake catalog.
 In the results section, we begin with a case study illustrating the spatiotemporal evolution of seismic cycles and the emergence of complex slip dynamics.
+We analyze the moment rate functions of events across scales, revealing distinct characteristics between slow and fast ruptures.
 We then demonstrate the model's ability to reproduce key empirical laws, including the Gutenberg-Richter relation, moment-rupture area scaling, moment-duration scaling, and both Omori and inverse Omori laws.
-Additionally, we highlight the model's capacity to replicate the localization-delocalization transition of deformation.
-We further investigate the influence of fracture orientation and frictional behavior on seismic activity.
-Finally, we present a comprehensive synthetic catalog compiled from all simulations, offering insights into the statistical behavior of our fault volume model.
+Additionally, we highlight the model's capacity to replicate the localization-delocalization transition of deformation and the apparent diffusion-like migration of seismicity during slow slip events.
+We conclude by discussing the model's implications and limitations, identifying testable hypotheses, and evaluating its potential as a digital twin framework for fault systems.